RyanGC93/Interview-Study-Guide/Notes/DataStructures/Trees/README.md

 <details>
 <summary>What is a Tree? </summary>

-First of all, a tree is a graph with no cycles.
-  - A graph is a set of nodes and edges.
+> A tree is a graph with no cycles A graph is a set of nodes and edges.

 </details>

 <details>
 <summary>Common Types of Trees</summary>

-## Common Trees

 - Generic binary tree
 - [Binary search tree](./Notes/BST.md)